jolleykw/FEC-Donor-Scope/README.md

 a file in the sidebar, choose which repositories to cross-reference, set the High Donor floor, and select **Run analysis**.

-Two example files are included in `sample_data/` so you can try it immediately:

-- `sample_data/receipts_example.csv` — a receipts export
-- `sample_data/quarterly_example.csv` — a quarterly filing

 ---

 ## Accepted input formats